TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 ) where rownum < 4
 ```

-What are the most popular names overall by Gender?
+What are the top 10 ten names for males and females?
 I will also create a temporary table for visualizations.
 We will do the same methods from all_years_names.

 ```bash
 #filter the data based on the data that we need